twogood/Activout.RestClient/README.md

 ## TODO

-- Query parameters are not yet implemented
+- More real-life testing :)

 ## Collaborate
 This project is still under development - participation welcome!